simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 Mongols are singing:

 He who has no possessions which he would gather with thoughts of gain; who has naught with which he would not have strength enough to part; who thinks firmly---he possesses the lasting and beautiful delight."

-Yes, the thought of Asia is strong.
-Under a turban, and a fez, and a tubeteika--- a resourceful mind and an ability richly applied.

 The ancient Chinese have preserved the beautiful hymn of the Mother of the Sun, calling her Ruler of the East!